Pułtusk: Middle Ages

 The town has existed since at least the 10th century.
 In the Middle Ages, the Castle in Pułtusk was one of the most important defensive forts in northern Masovia against the attacks of Old Prussians and Lithuanians.
 According to a legend, the town initially was known as Tusk; however, after a flood that destroyed half of the city, it was renamed as Pułtusk (Pół- or puł- being a Polish prefix for a half).
 Most historians believe that it was named after a small river known as Pełta.

 From the 11th century onwards, the town belonged to the bishops of Płock.
 Due to a ford on the river located nearby, Pułtusk became an important centre of trade and commerce.
 It received its civic charter in 1257, modelled after that of Chełmno (Kulm Law).
 In 1440 an academy was founded in the town, and it became one of the most influential schools of higher education in the Polish Kingdom.
 Among its professors were Jakub Wujek and Piotr Skarga.
 By 1595 there were more than 600 students, and their number reached 900 by 1696.

 The town was destroyed by Lithuanians in 1262 and 1324.
 In the 14th century, Pułtusk became the official seat of Płock bishops.
 The town was again burnt by Lithuanians in 1368, but following the Union of Krewo between Poland and Lithuania, the Lithuanian raids were stopped, and the town quickly recovered.

 By the 15th century Pułtusk's merchants were among the richest in Poland.
 The town was granted a privileges of organizing nine grand fairs a year and two small markets a week.
 The city also gained much profit from exporting wood and grain to Gdańsk, as well as from mead and beer production.

 In around 1405, the Mayor's House, today known as the "Polonia House" or "Polonia Castle", was constructed.
 In 1449 a Gothic church was added to the city's facilities.
 In the 16th century the castle was rebuilt by several renowned Italian architects, including Giovanni Battista of Venice and Bartolommeo Berrecci, and Giovanni Cini of Siena.

 Early modern period

 Pułtusk was located in the Masovian Voivodeship in the Greater Poland Province.
 In 1530 the first Masovian printing house was opened.
 In 1566 one of the first public theatres in Poland was established in Pułtusk.
-In the 16th century the town was visited by many notable individuals, such as King Sigismund III Vasa, and poets Jan Kochanowski and Maciej Kazimierz Sarbiewski.
+In the 16th century the town was visited by many notable individuals, such as King Sigismund III Vasa, and poet Jan Kochanowski.